runtimeverification/haskell-backend/README.md

 For setting up a development environment, we recommend:

 - [direnv] to make the project's tools available in shells and editors.
-- [ghcide], an integrated development environment for Haskell that is compatible with most editors.
-Note: [yq] is required to run `ghcide` with `hie-bios.sh`.
+- [ghcide] or [haskell-ide-engine], [language servers] for Haskell that are compatible with most editors.
+See instructions [below](#running-a-language-server) to run a language server.
 - [hlint] and [stylish-haskell] for compliance with project guidelines.

 For integration testing, we also recommend: